KristinaBalashova/muse-group-app/README.md

+Muse Group Frontend Academy Landing Page

-This is a simple landing for Muse Group Frontend Academy
+This repository contains the source code for the Muse Group Frontend Academy landing page.

-You can check deploed website: https://kristinabalashova.github.io/muse-group-app/
+The deployed version of the website can be viewed at: https://kristinabalashova.github.io/muse-group-app/